joneldiablo/dbl-utils/README.md

 ## Recent Changes

+- **Enhanced resolve-refs module**: Added support for relative references with `$./` and `${./}` syntax
+  - New template system using the `"."` key for relative references
+  - Ability to create reusable templates that can be extended with different values
+  - Support for references that point to other references (recursive resolution)
+  - Comprehensive unit tests covering all relative reference scenarios
 - Fixed handling of numeric keys in `unflatten` so arrays are reconstructed correctly.
 - Added unit tests for the `i18n` and `object-mutation` modules.
 - Expanded coverage with additional tests for `utils`, `format-value`, and `i18n`.